HomeSustainabilitySocialHuman Capital Management

 Materiality KPIs, targets and results

-Materiality Goals/KPIs and Other Goals FY2023 FY2024
+Materiality Goals/KPIs and Other Goals FY2024 FY2025 (May) FY2025 (October)

-Taiheiyo Cement’s engagement scores 66.8 67.8
+Taiheiyo Cement’s engagement scores 66.8 67.8 67.1

-(Benchmark score*) (69.4) (69.3)
+(Benchmark score*) (69.4) (69.3) (69.5)

-2nd engagement survey
+Conducting of 3rd engagement survey

-We will continue to conduct engagement surveys on a regular basis and, while checking the scores, each department will deploy a PDCA cycle of analyzing organizational challenges, formulating and implementing action plans, and evaluating and verifying the effectiveness of such plans, aiming to improve employee performance, revitalize the organization, and increase corporate value over the medium to long term.
+We will continue to conduct engagement surveys on a regular basis, and while checking the scores, each department will deploy a PDCA cycle of analyzing organizational challenges, formulating and implementing action plans, and evaluating and verifying the effectiveness of such plans, aiming to improve employee performance, revitalize the organization, and increase corporate value over the medium to long term.

 * Average overall score of companies using Wevox in all industries and with 1,001 to 5,000 employees

-Promotion of work-life management
+Promotion of Work-Life Management

 Vision 2 Creating a Workplace that Promotes Wellbeing